A Benchmark of Dexterity for Anthropomorphic Robotic Hands

 Wheel, sphere, disk, and three cylinder sizes—relocation in free space to test grasp quality.

-POMDAR task configurations: vertical, horizontal, continuous rotation, and grasping panels
+POMDAR benchmark apparatus and task configurations: vertical, horizontal, continuous rotation, and grasping panels (colored overview)

 Interactive simulation